 Family and Medical Leave.
 Please visit the Graduate Studies website for information about Family and Medical Leave.

 Union Representation.
 TAs, Readers, and Als are all considered Academic Student Employees (ASEs) and fall under the UGSE/UAW union.
 GSRs are represented by the UAW 2865 union.
-Both union contracts can be found on the UCOP Bargaining Unions & Contracts webpage.
+Both union contracts can be found

 Types of employment